jieun54/lse-my472.github.io/week01/02-intro-to-R.md

 ### Data structures

-Building off of the data types we’ve learned, *data structures* combine multiple values into a single object.
-Some common data structures in `R`
+Building off of the data types we've learned, *data structures* combine multiple values into a single object.
+Some common data structures in `R` include:
-include:

 1.  vectors: sequence of values of a certain type
 2.  data frame: a table of vectors, all of the same length